drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 ---

-I'd been dipping in and out of trying to get a VPN setup so that my phone is always connected into my home to talk to home IoT devices, (like a Philips Hue), my NAS box and in home cameras.
+I'd been dipping in and out of trying to get a VPN setup so that my phone is always connected into my home to talk to home IoT devices, (like a Philips Hue), my NAS box, in home cameras, etc.
-With regards to IoT in the home devices I fundamentlaly object to being forced to use a cloud service to essentialy solve the end to end networking problem that the extensive use of NAT in IPv4 has given us.
+With regards to IoT devices in the home I fundamentaly object to being forced to use a cloud service to essentialy solve the end to end networking problem that the extensive use of NAT in IPv4 has given us.
 This is both based on the
 architectural principle that it's stoopid, and on privacy and cybersecurity grounds - these systems somtimes, but not always,